Megan Anderson scored the game-winner in overtime

 Tragically, just before Wake Forest embarked on the ACC Tournament, Whitehead lost her battle with cancer.

-Playing with heavy hearts, the Deacons remarkably battled their way to an ACC Tournament championship, beating eventual national champion Maryland in the finals.
+Playing with heavy hearts, the Deacons remarkably battled their way to an ACC Tournament championship, beating eventual national champion Maryland in the final.
 The Deacons went on to advance to the national semifinals for the seventh straight season, beat Duke in the semifinals, and advanced to the national title game for the fourth time in five years.

 It was during the 2006 NCAA Tournament that Averill earned her 200th career victory, in the first round against American.
-It was also during the NCAA Tournament that Averill took an errant shot off her forehead, opening up a huge gash.
-She had the cut sewn up on the sidelines.

 Behind first team All-Americans Michelle Kasold and Lauren Crandall, Wake Forest led the nation in scoring average, points per game, goals per game, assists per game, shutouts per game and scoring margin.